wildone/synology-power-manager-nut-ecoflow/README.md

   - Docker (for the bundled toolkit container) or a Linux host with Synology’s `pkgscripts-ng`.
   - Optional: follow the step-by-step walkthrough in `docs/PowerManagerNUT + EcoFlow EF-UPS-DELTA 3 Plus.md` if you want to reproduce the manual testing flow before packaging.

+## Manual Integration Reference

+Already have the legacy EcoFlow package on your NAS?
+You can keep using it and just apply the latest adjustments from our docs:

+1. Follow the step-by-step guide in `docs/PowerManagerNUT + EcoFlow EF-UPS-DELTA 3 Plus.md`.
+It documents every manual change needed to bring the stock `PowerManagerNUT` package up to EcoFlow compatibility.
+2. Use `synology/README.md` as a quick diff guide—it explains how each runtime script was adapted for DSM service behaviour.

+This project simply bundles those manual steps into a clean package.
+If you prefer to stay on the manual path, the documentation remains fully usable on its own.
+You can always return later and install the pre-built `.spk` once you’re ready for a streamlined update or CI/CD integration.

 ## Installation Quickstart

 1. Install and activate Simple Permission Manager on DSM.